xinntao/open-docs/open-videorestoration-docs/source/rst_src/datasets_deblur.rst

 Overview
 ==========================================
 In video deblurring, there are two commonly-used datasets.
-DBNSet and REDS are large-scale datasets that provide both training and testing datasets.
+DVD and REDS are large-scale datasets that provide both training and testing datasets.
 In the following, we will introduce the datasets and provide the link to the datasets.

 REDS
 ==========================================